 Table 69 Optional DFDL features

-In order to provide portability of a DFDL schema, a minimal or extended conforming processor must issue warnings about any DFDL properties it does not implement.
+In order to provide portability of a DFDL schema, a minimal or extended conforming processor MUST issue warnings about any DFDL properties it does not implement.
 This warning can simply state that the property was not recognized.

 (This allows the implementation to simply have no knowledge of properties it does not need for the subset of features it implements.)

 For example, if the hidden groups feature is not implemented, then the implementation will most likely not recognize the dfdl:hiddenGroupRef property at all.
-Such an implementation must issue a warning that the dfdl:hiddenGroupRef property was not recognized.
+Such an implementation MUST issue a warning that the dfdl:hiddenGroupRef property was not recognized.

 It is a Schema Definition Error if a DFDL schema uses an optional feature that is not supported by a minimal or extended conforming processor.